 Exercise for a New and Exhausted Mum

-Finding time to even shower as a new mum is often hard, never mind fitting exercise into your busy schedule.
-It is often difficult to know where to start and when to start.
+Finding time to even shower as a new mum is often hard, never mind fitting exercise into your day.
+It is often difficult to know where and when to start.
 It sometimes appears that celebrity mums are blessed with amazing weight loss powers and are already back in their bikinis within one week of giving birth.
-However, experts agree that we should not put the same pressure on ourselves.
+However, experts agree that we shouldn’t put that kind of pressure on ourselves.
 (And let’s remember; they probably have a nanny, personal trainer, cook, and airbrushing experts to help them!).

-Every woman differs in terms of fitness levels, their experience of childbirth and its effects on their body and also whether or not they are breastfeeding.
-Therefore, this means that there is no specific time frame for getting back into shape.
+Every woman differs in terms of fitness levels.
+Their experience of childbirth and its effects on their body as well as whether or not they are breastfeeding will all differ; meaning there is no specific time frame for getting back into shape.
 Listening to your body and being sensible with how much you do is the most important thing in the first year after giving birth.

-Getting into shape after having a baby needs to involve healthy eating, specific exercises, plenty of sleep and also taking some time to enjoy yourself.
+Getting into shape after having a baby needs to involve healthy eating, specific exercises, plenty of sleep and taking some time for yourself.
 With the help of our Prenatal and Postnatal Instructor, Hester Campbell, we have come up with some useful tips that will help you get back into shape after giving birth.

 WHEN DO YOU BEGIN EXERCISING?

 If you have had a natural birth it is definitely advisable to wait six weeks before starting to exercise properly (usually after your six-week check-up).
 After a medical professional has given you the go-ahead you can start adding low impact exercise into your daily routines.
-Running and aerobics are not advisable forms of exercise at this stage, waiting until 20 weeks after giving birth are sensible.
-Often it can take up to a year for you to get back to high-intensity exercise, everyone is so different!
+Running and aerobics are not advisable forms of exercise at this stage, waiting until 20 weeks after giving birth ios preferable.
+It can often take up to a year for you to get back to high-intensity exercise, everyone is so different!
 Just make sure that you listen to your body and stop if you experience any pain or discomfort.
 Stick to walking and swimming and increase intensity and impact very gradually.

 TAKE THINGS EASY